Image of the C&O for Progress monogram A graphic image of the words C&O Piedmont Subdivision

 C&O E8 4025 is only about a year and a half old in this June, 1953 photo.
 When I first posted this photo, I couldn’t figure out what train this would be.
 It’s clearly on the track connecting the Piedmont and Washington Sub legs of the wye, which would suggest that the train is on its way to Washington from Richmond, but my April, 1953 passenger timetable doesn’t show a train on that route.
 I finally made the connection between this photo and the one above: this must be part of the excursion trip.
 (Photographer unknown.
 From a slide in the collection of Larry Z. Daily.)

-The next three photos are all from the June 1953 excursion trip.
-The train is stopped on the track connecting the Piedmont and Washington Sub legs of the wye.
+In this shot, the train is stopped on the track connecting the Piedmont and Washington Sub legs of the wye.
 Note the train order semaphore.
 (Photo by Doug C. Jones.
 From a negative in the collection of Larry Z. Daily.)

 In this shot the train is on the Washington Sub leg of the wye.
 Doug was obviously standing on the stairs for G cabin.
 Note the wooden water tank in the background.
 (Photo by Doug C. Jones.
 From a negative in the collection of Larry Z. Daily.)

 Another shot of the train from the stairs of G cabin.
+That’s Magnolia House (see below) on the right.
 (Photo by Doug C. Jones.
 From a negative in the collection of Larry Z. Daily.)

 A C&O local, led by GP9 5981, rounds the wye at Gordonsville sometime in 1967 (for another shot of this train, see the Operations page).
 The freight station, the signal mast, and the crossing signal all seem to be wearing fairly fresh paint.
 (Photo by Norman Blackwood.
 From a slide in the collection of Larry Z. Daily.)